emencia/cookiecutter-djangocms3-buildout/docs/usage.rst

     [Default:*no*]

     Enable CMS internationalization;
+enable_https
+    [Default:*yes*]

+    Use a nginx conf that be compatible with https/let's encrypt deployment;

 Take care that question about applications require a strict "yes" value to enable them, all other value are considered as a "no".